 - Coarse sugar- I like to use Sugar in the Raw. (not an ad) I just like the texture this provides.

-- Blueberries- You can use fresh or frozen.
+- Blueberries- You can use fresh blueberries or frozen blueberries.
 If frozen, it will need to be cooked until the berries thaw.

 - Lemon juice- Freshly squeezed is best, but you can use the lemon juice concentrate from the bottle.